 What to know about TRICARE and non-covered services.

-TRICARE most likely covers most of what you need to stay healthy, both physically and mentally, to help you get well after an illness, or to help you heal after an injury.
+TRICARE is designed to provide comprehensive healthcare coverage for qualifying military members and their families.
 However, there are services they don’t cover.
 This can complicate things, especially if the service is something you think you need to have.
 Here is a little bit about what you need to know about TRICARE and non-covered services.

 What are the TRICARE exclusions?

-TRICARE usually excludes services and supplies that they do not think are medically or psychologically necessary to treat or diagnose a covered illness, injury, pregnancy, or well-child care.
-Keep in mind that all services and supplies that are related to a non-covered condition or treatment, or provided by an unauthorized provider are excluded.
+TRICARE does not cover services deemed not medically or psychologically necessary to treat or diagnose a covered illness, injury, pregnancy, or well-child care.
+Keep in mind that all services and supplies that are related to a non-covered condition or treatment, or provided by an unauthorized provider may also be excluded.
 According to TRICARE, these are their current exclusions:

 - Alterations to Living Space